-Figure 10-3 Invoking by Service Short Name
+Figure 10-5 Invoking by Service Short Name

-10.3.7.2 Invocation through Application-Associated Access Point command line.
-Only the application parameters, such as the stock symbol, are required in the command line.
+10.3.7.2 Invocation through Application-Associated Access Point

 Each application may have application access points associated with it.
-For example, an Email address, stock@oraclemobile.com, can be used to identify a stock application.
-Since the application has been identified in the destination address of the request message, there is no need to specify the application short name in the
+For example, an E-mail address, stock@oraclemobile.com, can be used to identify a stock application.
+Since the application has been identified in the destination address of the request message, there is no need to specify the application short name in the command line.
+Only the application parameters, such as the stock symbol, are required in the command line.